 That said, they are exposed to the northwesterly Meltemi wind which blasts Greece throughout the summer – beware big waves and undercurrents when the wind is blowing, pay attention to local advice.
 You may have to head to the south coast when the wind is blowing.
 Palm-fringed Preveli is one of the most unique and beautiful beaches on Crete.

 Transfer time: 1hr 10 minutes from Chania International airport, 1 hr 10 minutes from Heraklion International Airport – book a transfer.

 So many people make a beeline for Rethymno that it’s surrounding villages are something of a hidden gem.
-Panormo is the first beach resort that you hit east of Rethymno that has a proper village feel and isn’t just an outpost of the city.
+Panormos is the first beach resort that you hit east of Rethymnon that has a proper village feel and isn’t just an outpost of the city.
 It has a quiet and authentic atmosphere and a well-sheltered beach – it’s one of the best places in Crete for families with small children.

 The beaches here are small – but this helps to keep the crowds away.

 There are enough family-run tavernas and seafood restaurants that you can eat out somewhere different every night for a fortnight.
-It’s also a good base if you want to rent a car as there are plenty of beaches to explore in the area and it’s only a 15-minute drive to Rethymno.
+It’s also a good base if you want to rent a car as there are plenty of beaches to explore in the area and it’s only a 15-minute drive to Rethymnon.